 Building Inspection vs Pest Inspection: What's the Difference?

-Understand the difference between building and pest inspections in Australia, what each covers, their standards, costs, and when you need both.
+The difference between building and pest inspections in Australia, what each covers, their standards, costs, and when you need both.

 Building inspection vs pest inspection: the basics

-If you're buying a property in Australia, you've almost certainly come across the term "building and pest inspection" — often abbreviated to "B&P." But a building inspection and a pest inspection are actually two distinct assessments, often conducted by different inspectors (or the same inspector with dual qualifications), governed by different standards, and covering very different aspects of the property.
+If you're buying a property in Australia, you've almost certainly come across the term "building and pest inspection" — often abbreviated to "B&P." But a building inspection and a pest inspection are two distinct assessments, often conducted by different inspectors (or the same inspector with dual qualifications), governed by different standards, and covering very different aspects of the property.

-Understanding the difference helps you make informed decisions about what inspections you need, what to expect from each, and how to read the resulting reports.
+Understanding the difference between a building inspection and a pest inspection helps you make informed decisions about what inspections you need, what to expect from each, and how to read the resulting reports.

 What does a building inspection cover?